intelligent-agent/redeem/docs/development/documentation.rst

 An image is shown as a thumbnail; full size is viewable by clicking on it:

-..  image:: images/replicapelogo.svg
+..  image:: images/replicapelogo.png

-Diagrams which are discussed in the paragraph can be made full-width:
+Figures have other options, including using a caption:

-..  figure:: images/replicapelogo.svg
+..  figure:: images/replicapelogo.png

-    A caption describing this full-sized images.
+    A caption describing this figure.

 ~~~~~~~~~~~~~~~~
 Footnotes: notes